• Skip to primary navigation

 Every one of the twenty republics is included in the sale; there wasn’t a single country in Latin America that ABNC had not got onto its order books in some form or other.

 The collection is being marketed by numismatic dealers David Lawrence and you can view or make purchases through their website at www.davidlawrence.com.
-There is also an auction planned later this month for a few of the plates but most are being sold at $1500 a piece.
+There is also an auction planned later this month for a few of the dies but most are being sold at $1500 a piece.

 Quite how best to display (mount?!) your new treasure?
 That, I’m not too sure.